koppen/mentalized/source/_posts/2002-04-30-dont-do-sigs.markdown

 Some signatures are like small kids, shouting "Hey, I'm over here, look at me!".
 Most prominent in this category are signatures made in Flash, as people have a tendency to make them move, jump, flash and whatnot, inevitably drawing my attention away from the message and onto the signature.
 I have even experienced a signature who played a 30 seconds long sound when you happened to move your mousecursor over it.
 I repeat: Since when did the author become more important than the message?

 <h3>The ugly signature</h3>
 Well, one does not have to look long to find examples of this.
-Far from everybody is a graphical wizard - unfortunatly many seem to think they are.
+Far from everybody is a graphical wizard - unfortunately many seem to think they are.

 My plea to boardusers and -administrators is this: Do the world a favor - just say no to graphical signatures.